AMERICAN RABBIT HOUND ASSOCIATION

 2.

-up of the Chairman of the Board, Secretary/Treasurer, Chairman of the
+shall be made up of the Chairman of the Board, Secretary/Treasurer, Chairman

-Watchdog Committee and 3 members at large.
-These members shall be appointed
+of the Watchdog Committee and 3 members at large.
+These members shall be

 3.

-does not (or cannot) complete his/her term of office, the President of ARHA
+Executive Board does not (or cannot) complete his/her term of office, the

 1.

-reject all bills submitted to the Secretary/Treasurer to be paid from
+approve or reject all bills submitted to the Secretary/Treasurer to be paid

 2.

-chartered clubs that wish to host any of the Big Five hunts or State hunts.
+from ARHA chartered clubs that wish to host any of the Big Five hunts or

 3.

-Chairman of the Board when sought by the Chairman of the Board.
+assistance to the Chairman of the Board when sought by the Chairman of the

 4.

-Watchdog Committee whenever the committee seeks this assistance.
+assistance to the Watchdog Committee whenever the committee seeks this

 5.

-Chairman of the Board, shall appoint ARHA Representatives for the different
+of the Chairman of the Board, shall appoint ARHA Representatives for the

-areas of the country to help new clubs get started and to consult with
+different areas of the country to help new clubs get started and to consult

 expenses for the representatives in the conduct of their duties if the